 Mulaney checked out of rehab a little over 6 months ago in February of 2021.
-Although Mulaney was quoted saying that Munn and the new baby saved his life, getting into a new relationship and welcoming a baby is often discouraged for the first year after completing treatment for an SUD.
+Although Mulaney was quoted saying that Munn and the new baby saved his life, getting into a new relationship and welcoming a baby is often discouraged during the first year after completing treatment for an SUD.

 Bruce Dechert, a licensed alcohol and drug counselor, agrees with this notion and typically tells his patients to wait a few months after completing treatment before getting into a new relationship.
 “When people come out of treatment and they start to feel stressed because of the changes that are happening and they can’t medicate, oftentimes they will look for something external to help them change how they feel.
 And many times that becomes a relationship,” Dechert told the New York Post.

 To avoid relying on a new relationship, those coming out of treatment should develop a support network of sober friends who can reduce the temptation of starting a new relationship as well as relapse.
-Speaking a commitment to remain single in the first year after rehab to this support group can allow them to assist in keeping an individual accountable.
+Speaking a commitment to remain single in the first year after rehab to this support group can allow them to assist in keeping an individual in recovery accountable.
 It can also be helpful to set specific goals such as things that can be done without a significant other.
 Additionally, it is important to not be secretive about any possible new relationships.